 Another poll from the National Sleep Foundation found that the best sleepers had their timing down.
 They were very disciplined about falling asleep at the same time each night.
 Following a routine is important for maintaining good sleep health.

 That means keeping the same schedule on the weekends as well as during the week.
 No trying to catch up after a long week.

 It also is important for caregivers to think about a routine for both the people under their care AND themselves.
 It can definitely be hard at times, but definitely worth trying.

-One of the keys to preventing sleep deprivation and the intensity of sleep is the amount of Melatonin you produce.
+One of the keys to preventing sleep deprivation in elderly people and the intensity of sleep is the amount of Melatonin you produce.
 Melatonin is a hormone produced by your Pineal Gland that helps your body prepare for and go into a good sleep pattern.
 It sends a signal to your brain to: